Complex Trauma Journal

 'Perspectives on Trauma' is the new journal of the Complex Trauma Institute with a focus on trauma publications.
 Our vision is a journal that will provide an international forum to share the best clinical practice, analyse theory and explore complexities around working with Complex Trauma challenges.
 Its first issue was published in December 2020.

-Our deadline for submissions for the 2nd Issue is the 31st of March 2021.
+Our deadline for submissions for the 3rd Issue is the

-Please contact us by completing the form below if you're interested.
+Please contact us by completing the form below if you're interested in submitting an article.

 CALL FOR PAPERS

 Guidelines for submitting papers